-One way to approximate the volume of a solid object is to "slice" the object into thin pieces, approximate the volumes of the pieces, and then add up these.
+One way to approximate the volume of a solid object is to "slice" the object into thin pieces, approximate the volumes of the pieces, and then add these up.
 Using thinner and thinner slices will yield better and better approximations, and the limiting value of the approximations is the exact volume of the solid.

-If the cross-sectional area of a solid at x is A(x), then the area of the slice at x is approximately dV = A(x)dx.
-Adding up the volumes of the slices is really an integral:
+If the cross-sectional area of a solid at x is A(x), then the infinitesimal area of the slice at x is dV = A(x)dx.
+Integrating gives the total volume of the solid: